-Online fraud is a consistent and serious problem affecting people and businesses worldwide.
-Protecting online payments is a priority at all levels, from users to governments.
+Online fraud is a serious problem that affects everyone.
 To help protect its people, the European Economic Area (EEA) passed the second Payment Services Directive (PSD2).
-This means businesses in the EEA will be using Strong Customer Authentication (SCA) for online transactions from clients in the EEA.
-This directive, and the SCA rule, is set to kick off on September 14th, 2019.
+This means businesses in the EEA will be using Strong Customer Authentication (SCA) for online transactions from clients within the EEA.

-What's going to happen on September 14th?
-If you have a Stripe account that’s integrated with Proposify and set to be based in the EEA and collecting payments from someone else who’s card is based in the EEA, that user will need to verify their identity in order for the payment to process.
-There are certain exceptions, but most payments will need that extra step.
+That user will need to verify their identity in order for the payment to process.
+There are certain exceptions, but most payments will require that extra step.

 Have a bunch of questions about what this means to you as a Proposify user?
 Here’s a bunch of answers:

 I’m based outside of the EEA.
 Will this affect me?

 Nope!
 This only applies to online transactions from companies in the EEA to cardholders in the EEA.

 I’m based in the EEA, but my clients live outside of the EEA.
 Will this affect me?

 Also nope!
 This only applies to online transactions from companies in the EEA to cardholders in the EEA.

 Keep being awesome.
 We’ve got this all fixed up on our end.